 Here’s where the distinction between the Preamble clarifying question and the Masterminding clarifying questions becomes apparent.

-So, the first set of clarifying questions is strictly to make sure we all understand the Ultimate Question and that Joe has chosen the right Ultimate Question for his Hot Seat.
 Once we know that, and we move on to the masterminding portion of the Hot Seat, we can ask fact-finding and insight-finding questions to probe deeper and find solutions.

 Related Posts: